badboy/rdb-rs/docs/RDB_File_Format.md

 #### Integers as String

 First read the section [Length Encoding](#length-encoding), specifically the part when the first two bits are `11`.
 In this case, the remaining 6 bits are read.

-If the value of those 6 bits is -
+If the value of those 6 bits is:

-* 0 indicates that an 8 bit integer follows
+* `0` indicates that an 8 bit integer follows
-* 1 indicates that a 16 bit integer follows
+* `1` indicates that a 16 bit integer follows
-* 2 indicates that a 32 bit integer follows
+* `2` indicates that a 32 bit integer follows

 #### Compressed Strings

 First read the section [Length Encoding](#length-encoding), specifically the part when the first two bits are `11`.
 In this case, the remaining 6 bits are read.
 If the value of those 6 bits is 4, it indicates that a compressed string follows.

-The compressed string is read as follows -
+The compressed string is read as follows:

 * The compressed length `clen` is read from the stream using [Length Encoding](#length-encoding)
 * The uncompressed length is read from the stream using [Length Encoding](#length-encoding)
 * The next `clen` bytes are read from the stream
 * Finally, these bytes are decompressed using LZF algorithm

-## List Encoding
+### List Encoding

 A Redis list is represented as a sequence of strings.